Isco: International career

-Isco appeared with Spain's U17 in 2009 FIFA World Cup, scoring three times in the process as the nation finished third.
-In 2011 he represented his country – together with Málaga teammate Recio – in the U-20 World Cup held in Colombia, netting one goal in an eventual quarter-final exit.
+Isco appeared with Spain's U17 in 2009 World Cup, scoring three times in the process as the team finished third.
+In 2011, he represented his country – together with Málaga teammate Recio – in the U-20 World Cup held in Colombia, netting one goal in an eventual quarter-final exit.

 On 28 February 2012, Isco was called to the Spain under-23s team for a friendly against Egypt, but did not leave the bench.
 On 15 May he was picked for the first time to the senior team for friendlies with Serbia and South Korea, but took no part in either match.
 In July, he went with the under-23 team to the Olympics in London, starting all of Spain's matches as they were eliminated without scoring a goal.

 On 6 February 2013, Isco made his debut with the main squad, playing the last 30 minutes in a 3–1 win over Uruguay in Doha, Qatar.
 Also that year he appeared at the UEFA European Under-21 Championship in Israel, he scored in the final and finished the competition with the Bronze Boot (3 Goals) and made the team of the tournament as a key player for the eventual winners.

 Isco scored his first international goal for Spain in a UEFA Euro 2016 qualifying match against Belarus in Huelva on 15 November 2014, opening a 3–0 win.

 Isco scored his first hat-trick for Spain on 27 March 2018, netting three goals against Argentina in a 6–1 friendly win.

-In May 2018, he was named in Spain's final squad for the 2018 FIFA World Cup.
+In May 2018, Isco was named in Spain's final squad for the 2018 FIFA World Cup.
 He scored his first and only goal in the last group stage match against Morocco, in an eventual 2–2 draw.
 His goal helped the team to qualify to the second round as group winners.

 In May 2021, Isco was omitted from Spain's 26-man squad for UEFA Euro 2020.

+On 26 May 2025, Isco was recalled to the squad by manager Luis de la Fuente for the UEFA Nations League Finals in Germany, marking his return after a six-year absence.
+In the final against Portugal, he successfully converted his penalty attempt in a 5-3 shootout loss, following a 2-2 draw.